tommylees112/spatio_temporal/README.md

-Python Library for training LSTMs and other Neural Networks for pixel data
+Python Library for training LSTMs and other Neural Networks for spatio-temporal raster data

 **Note**: Most of the code has been borrowed from the amazing team at [neuralhydrology](https://github.com/neuralhydrology/neuralhydrology)